MichaelDalton7/computer-pointer-controller/README.md

 ## Documentation

-Tthe application supports a number of command line arguments, all of which can be seen below.
+The application supports a number of command line arguments, all of which can be seen below.

 ```
 Optional arguments: